hamaguchikosuke/HDBCellSCAN/README.md

-The hdbscan package is in C:\Users\hammer\AppData\Local\conda\conda\envs\CaImaging\Lib\site-packages

-Please write down this path and add python path (see How2Use_HDBCellSCAN.m) so that MATLAB can reach to hdbscan packages.
+The hdbscan package is in C:\Users\hammer\AppData\Local\conda\conda\envs\CaImaging\Lib\site-packages Please write down this path and add python path in your code (see How2Use_HDBCellSCAN.m) so that MATLAB can reach to hdbscan packages.

+### Add environemnt Path ###
+Recent Anaconda does not recommend to set PATH during the installation because different environment uses different version of python.
+You need to set PATH variable by going to
+My Computer -> Properties -> Advanced -> Environment Variables and edit "Path" variable to add Python.

+Add the following two PATH to your environment;
+First, path to python.exe
+which is same as the location of the environment.
+For examle

+C:\Users\hammer\AppData\Local\conda\conda\envs\CaImaging

+Second, path to DLLs that python uses.
+If you use Anaconda, it should be something like C:\ProgramData\Anaconda3\Library\bin

+### Download HDBCellSCAN ###
 4. Go to Github [HDBCellSCAN](https://github.com/hamaguchikosuke/HDBCellSCAN) page.

 5. Download HDBCellScan package and unzip the downloaded folder.